cal-wells/accountant-that-builds/README.md

-# The Accountant That Codes
+# The Accountant That Builds

 Personal portfolio site for an FP&A Manager and qualified accountant — built to *show*, not just claim, comfort with AI and code.
 Four pages: Home, CV, Projects, Contact.